-If you’re involved with a local school and think there might be space on the grounds where we could plant some trees, please let us know by emailing firstname.lastname@example.org.
+If you’re involved with a local school and think there might be space on the grounds where we could plant some trees, we’d love to know about it.

 Schools could also be very powerful in helping us get the word out about Trees for Reading.
-Imagine if all the pupils at your school wrote to the employers of their parents or guardians letting them know about the initiative and suggesting that they might like to make a difference by sponsoring a tree.
+Imagine if all the pupils at your school wrote to the employers of their parents or guardians letting them know about the initiative and suggesting that they might like to contribute.

-In response to feedback, we’re now accepting smaller donations from individuals too, to build up a community tree planting fund.
-To donate, visit www.justgiving.com/crowdfunding/ethical-reading.
+In response to feedback, we’re also accepting smaller donations from individuals, to build up a community tree-planting fund.